 - Pathways Male Mentoring Services

-The mission of Pathways Male Mentoring Services is to increase academic engagement and success rates for minority male students (current and prospective) at Wake Tech.
+Pathways Male Mentoring Services mission is to increase academic engagement and success rates for minority male students (current and prospective) at Wake Tech.
 The program includes departmental collaborations, partnerships with the local school system, and programming initiatives across the college.

-Wellness Services is a Wake Tech resource providing counseling and referral services to empower students to resolve problems and reach personal and academic goals.
-Students can discuss and process attitudes, feelings, and concerns that may be interfering with their education.
-Wellness Services are provided to students on Wake Tech’s Main, Northern Wake, and Perry Health Sciences Campuses.
+Wellness Counseling Services is a Wake Tech resource providing counseling and referral services to empower students to resolve problems and reach personal and academic goals.
+Students can discuss and process attitudes, feelings and concerns that may interfere with their education.
+Wellness Counseling Services provides various forms of ways to communicate with the counselors to fit the needs of students.

 Wake Tech provides workplace learning opportunities for approved students enrolled in select programs.
 Work-Based Learning is an educational program that combines classroom instruction with paid, supervised work experiences directly related to student’s curricula.